w3f/polkadot-wiki/docs/learn/learn-system-chains.md

 ---
 title: System Chains
-description: System parachains on Polkadot offload core functionalities like governance, assets, and bridging from the relay chain for better performance.
+description: System parachains on Polkadot offload core functionalities such as governance, balances, transfers, and bridging from the relay chain for better performance.
 ---

 !!! info "Information about Polkadot's system chains is also available on the [Polkadot Developer Documentation](https://docs.polkadot.com/polkadot-protocol/architecture/system-chains/)"

 The primary functionality of the relay chain is to secure the parachains and facilitate secure communication between them.
-All other functionalities like asset transfers, governance, identities and bridging (a potentially resource intensive task) can benefit from operating separately on system chains.
+All other functionalities such as asset transfers, governance, identities and bridging (a potentially resource intensive task) can benefit from operating separately on system chains.
 System chains are responsible for delegating functionality away from the relay chain for peformance reasons, taking advantage of the inherent parallelization the architecture of Polkadot